awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Parameters:** None

 This control checks if the `privileged` parameter in the container definition of Amazon ECS Task Definitions is set to `true`\.
 The control fails if this parameter is equal to `true`\.
+This control only evaluates the latest active revision of an Amazon ECS task definition\.

 We recommend that you remove elevated privileges from your ECS task definitions\.
 When the privilege parameter is `true`, the container is given elevated privileges on the host container instance \(similar to the root user\)\.